While there are many types of businesses, the majority of the businesses out there depend on B2B suppliers and companies in order to function.

 An example of a product-based B2B company would be one that sells security hardware to businesses and institutions.
 Kisi is a great example of a B2B company providing other businesses with security hardware.

-Also, product-based B2B companies can have a physical or online presence or both and it also helps to mention that the products are generally physical (in nature), hence requires a much higher initial investment and overhead costs compared to other B2B types.
+Also, product-based B2B companies can have a physical or online presence or both and it also helps to mention that the products are generally physical (in nature), hence requiring a much higher initial investment and overhead costs compared to other B2B types.

 Service-based B2B Model